CBX (AM): History

 CBX started broadcasting September 8, 1948 on a frequency of 1010 kHz.
 It was the third of three 50,000-watt Trans-Canada Network AM radio stations to sign on in the Prairie Provinces (the others being CBK in Saskatchewan and CBW in Manitoba).
 Prior to CBX's launch, Trans-Canada Network programming aired on commercial radio stations in Edmonton, namely CJCA, which continued to air CBC programming on a secondary basis after CBX signed on.

-Although CBX's initial studios were located inside the Hotel Macdonald in Edmonton, the station's transmitter was located near Lacombe, roughly halfway between Edmonton and Calgary, in an attempt to serve both cities from one transmitting site.
+Although CBX's initial studios were located inside the Hotel Macdonald in Edmonton, the station's transmitter was located near Lacombe, roughly halfway between Edmonton and Calgary, in an attempt to serve the southern two-thirds of Alberta from a single transmitter.

+While the CBC had served most of Manitoba and Saskatchewan from single transmitters, it met with far less succsss doing so in Alberta.
 From the start, the CBX signal did not adequately cover either Edmonton or Calgary.
-To rectify this problem within Edmonton, a 250-watt rebroadcaster operating on 740 kHz was launched in the city in 1953.
+To rectify this problem within Edmonton, a 250-watt "nested" rebroadcaster operating on 740 kHz was launched in the city in 1953.
 This rebroadcaster had the call sign CBXA.

 Meanwhile, reception continued to be poor in Calgary.
+As early as 1956, the CBC began considering separate stations for Edmonton and Calgary.
 In order to provide a long-term solution to the station's reception issues, in 1964, the CBC launched separate radio stations for Calgary and Edmonton while also decommissioning the original CBX transmitter.
 Under the new setup, CBX was reoriented to be Edmonton's CBC station and took over CBXA's frequency of 740 kHz from a newly-constructed 50,000-watt transmitting site near Beaumont.
 At the same time, CBR signed on as Calgary's CBC outlet, using CBX's old frequency of 1010 kHz.

 In 2004, CBC Edmonton operations moved into a new digital broadcast facility downtown, bringing all operations of Radio and TV under one roof.
 The old TV facility on 75th Street had 70000 sqft, while the Radio building on 51st Ave. had 48000 sqft.
 The new combined facility has 38,700 total square feet.
 It is located at the Edmonton City Centre, on Winston Churchill Square.

 On March 16, 2006, the Canadian Radio-television and Telecommunications Commission approved the station's application to add a nested FM transmitter at 93.9 MHz in Edmonton to simulcast the AM programming.
 This relay, CBX-2-FM, officially began April 20, 2007.